What is CSAT (Customer satisfaction score)?

 Respondents use the following 1 to 5 scale:

-The results can be averaged out to give a Composite Customer Satisfaction Score, although CSAT scores are more usually expressed as a percentage scale: 100% being total customer satisfaction, 0% total customer dissatisfaction.
+The results can be averaged out to give a Composite Customer Satisfaction Score, although CSAT scores are more usually expressed as a percentage scale.

-To do this, only responses of 4 (satisfied) and 5 (very satisfied) are included in the calculation, as it has been shown that using the two highest values on feedback surveys is the most accurate predictor of customer retention.
+To calculate a CSAT score from your survey data, you’ll use the responses of 4 (satisfied) and 5 (very satisfied).
+It has been shown that using the two highest values on feedback surveys is the most accurate predictor of customer retention.